 Keeping It Fresh with The One-Third Mix

 I hear it all the time.
 “I have no idea what my business should post on social media.”
 We all know it’s challenging to capture the attention of your audience when we are all inundated with information everywhere we look.
 In fact, a recent Microsoft survey determined that the average attention span is eight seconds, down from twelve seconds in the year 2000.
-That’s why, after numerous tests and constant data analysis, I have developed the One-Third Mix to help maintain the attention of your audience and guide the social media strategy for your business.
+That’s why I have developed the One-Third Mix to help maintain the attention of your audience and guide the social media strategy for your business.

-The One-Third Mix is a way to ensure you are continuing to provide entertainment and value to your social media audience while still allowing your business to grow and gain new customers through very specific calls to action.
+The One-Third Mix is an easy way to ensure you are continuing to provide entertainment and value to your social media audience while still allowing your business to grow and gain new customers through very specific calls to action.

 The First Third